indico/indico-user-docs/user_guide/meetings.md

 ![](/assets/add-contribution-meeting.png)

-Click on _Switch to display view_ to look at your Session, your Blocks inside the session, and the Contribution fin the first block.
+Click on _Switch to display view_ to look at your Session, your Blocks inside the session, and the Contribution in the first block.

 ![](/assets/result-timetable-meeting.png)